Print setup for a new fine art paper

 I use the linearising profile to ‘correct’ the image before printing.

-In the example below, I take my monochrome (greyscale – profile Grey gamma 2.2) print-ready image, convert it to RGB (sRGB), convert to the printer correction profile, assign my previous RGB colour space to it and then convert back to greyscale for printing.
+In the example below, I take my monochrome (greyscale – profile Grey gamma 2.2) print-ready image, assign the QTR profile and then convert back to greyscale for printing.

 For the printing I just send it to my printer driver and use the B&W print mode – such modes often include the capacity to introduce toning/tinting if you desire.
 In this instance I used the Canon Photoshop print plugin for my iPF8300.